Lumbee: Descent from multiple tribes

-Lumbee historian Malinda Mayor Lowery proposed that the Lumbee people were most likely descended from the members of several other tribes who settled in the swamplands around Robeson County.
+Lumbee historian Malinda Mayor Lowery, as well as the Lumbee tribe of North Carolina propose that the Lumbee people were most likely descended from the members of several other tribes who settled in the swamplands around Robeson County.
 Lowery argues that Cheraw, Saponi, Hatteras, Tuscarora and Cape Fear Indians settled in the area during the 18th and 19th centuries and adopted English as a lingua franca.

-Over time the various refugees merged into the Lumbee.
+Historian Karen Blu mentions Swanton's thesis that remnant Indians from the once distinct tribal communities of the Cheraw, Keyauwee, Hatteras, Waxhaw, Sugaree, Eno and Shakori gathered together, and over time in a process of ethnogenesis, identified as a common people - but that this assumption is speculative, and based on the documentation of which tribes had lived in the area before.
+She states that there are no firm links between the groups mentioned and the Lumbee.